Flexibility is the key word when it comes to sleeping routines for newborn babies.

 Newborns need your help when they’re unsettled.
 If they’ve been fed in the last two hours, cuddling and comfort are in order.
 You could also try topping your baby up with a feed to help send your baby to sleep.

-Video Settling strategies
+Video Settling babies for sleep: tips and strategies

 Wrapping your newborn